LTUC/amman-301d16/class-11/README.md

 Today is the first day of our new project, a mobile-only book collection.
 You will be working with the same partner(s) each day, gradually working towards a full-scale application, complete with server-side templating, persistence in a SQL database, and the ability to search the Google Books API for new books to add to your collection.

+## Feedback

+- NPS 10
+- More Time / Less Assignments
+- Too much information, too many topics

 ## Daily Plan

-- Warm-up exercise
+- Warm-up exercise - SKIP
 - Review code challenges
 - Introduction of today's code challenge topic
 - Full-stack application skeleton scaffolding
 - HTML5 Forms